-Then, in the Projects View (see page 146), select (activate) the desired project (see page 216) and implementation (see page 216).
-The Implementation Table within the Multiprocess view's "Select Implementations (see page )" section will then be updated to display a collection of implementations based upon the active implementation (see page 220).
+4. The Implementation Table within the Multiprocess view's "Select Implementations (see page )" section is then updated to display a collection of potential implementations based upon the active implementation (see page 224), with names derived from the refreshed option sets.